bneron/Bio-DAMNED/README.md

 # Provided Workflows

 Below the diagrams of the workflows used to prepare the bank/genome
-* The elipse box mean this step is in common_tasks, then it can used in different workflows.
+* The ellipse box mean this step is in common_tasks, then it can used in different workflows.
-  The desciption of this step is done in upper paragraph "Provided tasks"
+  The description of this step is done in upper paragraph "Provided tasks"
-* the square box mean this step is directly coded in the workflows, then it is specific to this workflow.
+* the square box mean this step is directly coded in the workflow, then it is specific to this workflow.

 ## bank in fasta format